All posts by admin

 How about SEO?

-Squarespace and Wix do set your template up with some basic SEO which can help boost your site so that it appears higher in search engine ranking.
-It is less well known for its solid range of SEO tools, which can help boost your site so that it appears higher in search engine ranking.
-You can have a beautiful site but if no one finds you, what is the point!
-It’s the old adage of being penny wise and pound foolish
+Squarespace and Wix set your template up with some basic SEO, which can help boost your site so that it appears higher in search engine rankings.
+It is less well known for its solid range of SEO tools, which can help boost your site so that it appears higher in search engine rankings.
+You can have a beautiful site, but if no one finds you, what is the point!
+It’s the old adage of being penny-wise and pound-foolish

 Security and Speed